IoT Working Group Minutes RIPE 88

 Niall O’Reilly asked for clarification about how many vacancies there were.

-He then said it was time to look at the results of the poll and read that there were eight supporters for Peter, Three for Andrei and one for David so Peter Steinhauser would continue as Co-Chair for the working group and then mentioned that his own term would be up in the following year and people would have another chance to run then, in the meantime he invited Peter and Andrei to continue sharing their thoughts and putting their work into the group.
+He then said it was time to look at the results of the poll and read that there were eight supporters for Peter, Three for Andrei and one for David so Peter Steinhauser would continue as Co-Chair for the working group and then mentioned that his own term would be up in the following year and people would have another chance to run then, in the meantime he invited David and Andrei to continue sharing their thoughts and putting their work into the group.

-Peter Steinhauser thanked the attendees and then wanted to comment on Jim’s remarks by saying they should take his concerns very seriously, that the discussion about the selection procedure could have been handled better on the mailing list and he then apologised for not doing things the correct way.
+Peter Steinhaeuser thanked the attendees and then wanted to comment on Jim’s remarks by saying they should take his concerns very seriously, that the discussion about the selection procedure could have been handled better on the mailing list and he then apologised for not doing things the correct way.

 Jim Reid said there was no need to apologise he just wanted to point out that if the working group wanted to change their procedure they were free to do that as long as they come to a consensus for the new appointment mechanism.
 He said he had no strong feelings on how the group should do it in the future but if they have a procedure then they should follow it until it needs to change.